Panasonic CF-V21P: Reception and legacy

-Anush Yegyazarian of PC Magazine concluded that the CF-V21P "offers a lot of flexibility for upgrading (or downgrading) to suit most user needs, but [it] lags in performance.
+Anush Yegyazarian of PC Magazine concluded that the CF-V21P "offers a lot of flexibility for upgrading (or downgrading) to suit most user needs, but [it] lags in performance".
 Specifically, he rated the computer's raw number-crunching performance below-average, as was its hard drive performance, although graphical performance scored high marks.
 Clare Newsome of PC User found the notebook "an impressive piece of design which takes notebook modularity and upgradability to a new level.
 Unfortunately this level is both beyond the budgets of many users and the developments of software vendors, who have yet to accept the 3.5-inch CD format".
+Alan Zisman of Our Computer Player lauded its "plenty fast" i486 processor and the "lovely, bright" display of the TFT model, although he remarked that the high power consumption of these components resulted in a limited battery life of under two hours.
+While he praised the notebook's modular design as innovative, he pointed to several compromises, including an "unaccountably slow" hard drive and a "slightly smaller than normal" keyboard.
 PC Worlds Bryan Hastings called the TFT display of his review unit "luxurious" and was impressed by the large hard drive but found the battery life subpar and the notebook overall overpriced for most users.

 Panasonic followed up the CF-V21P with the V41 in late 1994, which added a full-sized CD-ROM drive.
+It was preceded by IBM's ThinkPad 755CD, released in October 1994, which was the first notebook computer with a full-sized CD-ROM drive.